jshaptic/js4j/README.md

 [![License](https://img.shields.io/github/license/jshaptic/js4j.svg?style=flat-square)](https://opensource.org/licenses/MIT)

 Wrapper for Java classes, which emulates Javascript variables and its API.
 Also includes ported Lodash library.
-Not all functions and features are implemented, but most used are here, check [API documentation](https://www.javadoc.io/doc/com.github.jshaptic/js4j) for a full list of supported features.
+Currently not all functions and features are implemented, but most used are here, check [API documentation](https://www.javadoc.io/doc/com.github.jshaptic/js4j) for a full list of supported features.

 ## Why

-Most probably a question in your head just poped up: why it's needed??
-Well for example, it can be used as a tool for quick libraries porting from javascript to java.
+Most probably a question just poped up in your head: Why the hell it's needed for??
+Well, for example it can be used as a tool for a quick libraries porting from javascript to java.
-Another use case is that it can be as a tool for quick prototyping, when you don't want to bother for types and things like that.
+Another use case is that it can be as a tool for quick prototyping, when you don't want to bother about types and things like that.
 Also it can be used as a JSON container with handy methods.
-But to say a truth it was created just 4fun.
+But to tell the truth it was created just 4fun.

 ## Usage